 - ISTSS Clinician Directory is a service provided by the International Society for Traumatic Stress Studies (ISTSS) that lets you consider many factors in searching for a clinician, counselor, or mental health professional.

 - American Psychological Association has a Psychologist Locator that allows you to search by location, specialty, insurance accepted, and gender of provider.

-- Psychology Today, offers a therapist directory by location.
-You can also find treatment centers here.
+- Psychology Today offers a therapist directory by location.
+You can also find treatment centers.

-- Substance Abuse and Mental Health Services Administration (SAMHSA) offers a Mental Health Services Locator by location and type of facility (inpatient, outpatient, residential).
+- Substance Abuse and Mental Health Services Administration (SAMHSA) offers a Behavioral Health Services Locator by location and type of facility (inpatient, outpatient, residential).
 Call for assistance 24 hours a day 1-800-662-HELP (4357).

 In addition to the numbers listed above. you can also find a therapist, counselor, or mental health provider in the following ways:

 - Some mental health services are listed in the phone book.
 In the Government pages, look in the "County Government Offices" section, and find "Health Services (Dept. of)" or "Department of Health Services."
-"Mental Health" will be listed.
+"Mental Health" or "Behavioral Health" will be listed.

-- In the yellow pages, mental health providers are listed under "counseling," "psychologists," "social workers," "psychotherapists," "social and human services," or "mental health."
+- In the yellow pages, mental health providers are listed under "counseling," "psychologists," "social workers," "psychotherapists," "social and human services," "mental health" or "behavioral health."

 - You can also call the psychology department of a local college or university.

 - All VA Medical Centers and many VA clinics provide PTSD care.

 - Some VA centers have specialty programs for PTSD.
 Use the VA PTSD Program Locator to find a VA PTSD program.